-OVERVIEW: The Kern Family Foundation believes strongly in maintaining the United States’ competitive international edge, and that the key to that goal in higher ed is through a focus on STEM, especifically engineering.
-Kern is focused on fostering an “entrepreneurial mindset” among engineers that goes beyond imparting technical skills, and translates into tangible innovations.
-Higher ed grants are awarded out of the Kern Entrepreneurial Engineering Network (KEEN) and focus on large-scale, systemic efforts.
-The foundation has also given awards to individual faculty members.
+OVERVIEW: The Kern Family Foundation believes in maintaining the United States’ competitive international edge, and that the key to that goal in higher education is through a focus on STEM, specifically engineering.
+Kern is prioritizes tangible innovations and large-scale, systemic efforts.

-IP TAKE: Kern certainly rewards big-picture, market-minded thinking in engineering, but its KEEN network gives out only a handful of large awards per year, limits eligibility to individuals and organizations in its network, and accepts applications by invitation only.
+IP TAKE: Kern rewards big-picture, market-minded thinking in engineering, but its KEEN network offers only a handful of large awards per year, limits eligibility to individuals and organizations in its network, and accepts applications by invitation only.

-- Small group grant proposals “are intended to stimulate thought and discussion within the Network” and which must be initiated by “a faculty member from an institution with an active institutional grant.”
+Small group grant proposals “are intended to stimulate thought and discussion within the Network” and must be initiated by “a faculty member from an institution with an active institutional grant.”